parrt/msds501/notes/functions.md

 Then we manually write out some sample function invocations to show what data goes in and what data comes out.

 Next, we plan out the sequence of operations needed by the function to compute the desired result.
-As when designing a program, we start with the return value and work our way backwards, identifying operations in reverse order.
+As when designing a whole program, we start with the return value and work our way backwards, identifying operations in reverse order.
 Note: The operations should be purely a function of the data passed to them as parameters---functions should be completely ignorant of any other data.
 (More on this when we actually translate function pseudocode to Python.)

+## Examples

+**Exercise**.
+Fill out a [Function work plan](plans/function-planning.pdf) for a function that computes *y = x + 2*.

-Let's fill out a [Function work plan](plans/function-planning.pdf) for the line function.
+**Exercise**.
+Fill out a [Function work plan](plans/function-planning.pdf) for a function that computes the average of some numbers.

-To describe our "compute the average" functionality, we could say: function `average` takes a list of numbers as a parameter and returns a number that is the average of the numbers in the list.
+This last one has a bit of a wrinkle when describing the input parameter for the sample parameter-result pairs.
+When writing these out, we're going to get get a little closer to actual Python function invocation syntax because it is quite readable.
+Instead of saying, "*average of 3 returns 3*" in pure English, let's use something like this:

+`average( 3 )` returns 3

+where the parentheses group the sole argument.
+Unfortunately, that syntax is not quite good enough.
+For one thing, the average function takes a parameter whose data type is a list not just a number.
+Secondly, when there is more than one number in the list, we can't use a simple comma-separated list:

+`average( 1, 2, 6 )` returns 4.5

+That makes it look like the average function takes three parameters.
+Instead, let's group the numbers together using square brackets, which happens to be exactly how Python represents list, but also make sense in English:

+`average( [1, 2, 6] )` returns 4.5

+That definitely looks more like average takes a single, albeit complex, parameter.
+To specify an empty list then we can just use square brackets without any elements:

+`average( [ ] )` returns 0

+If we instead used `average( )`, it would look like the function doesn't take any arguments, which is incorrect.

 print vs return. output of the overall program versus result of a function